Counting the number of elements in the mutation classes of \tilde{A}_n-quivers: A Combinatorial Grammar

-\end{cor} \begin{proof} According to Theorem~\ref{th:realization of quivers}, the expression $\sum_{k|r} \frac{\phi(k)}{4r} \binom{2r/k}{r/k}^2$ counts realizations of quivers with parameters $r,r$.
-Therefore, it counts non-symmetric quivers with parameters $r,r$ twice and symmetric quivers with parameters $r,r$ once.
-By Theorem~\ref{th:symmetric quivers}, the number of symmetric quivers with parameters $r,r$ is given by $\frac{1}{2} \binom{2r}{r}$.
+where $r=r_1+2r_2$. \end{cor} \begin{proof} According to Theorem~\ref{th:realization of quivers}, the expression $\sum_{k|r} \frac{\phi(k)}{4r} \binom{2r/k}{r/k}^2$ counts realizations of quivers with parameters $r$ and $s=r$.
+Therefore, it counts non-symmetric quivers with parameters $r$ and $s=r$ twice and symmetric quivers with parameters $r$ and $s=r$ once.
+By Theorem~\ref{th:symmetric quivers}, the number of symmetric quivers with parameters $r$ and $s=r$ is given by $\frac{1}{2} \binom{2r}{r}$.
 In total, we get the desired expression.
 The general case is dealt with similarly. \end{proof}